‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

 My frenzy eased, the want to move into berserk mode stopped, and I knew his human would see him in time to save Frank.

 ‘Frank!’
-I called and watched him squirm in the hairy humans arms until the human had no option but to put him down.
-I saw him run to his human and knew everything would be okay.
+I called and watched him squirm in the hairy humans’ arms until the human had no option but to put him down.
+I saw him run to his human and knew everything would be okay for him.

 ‘He’s home, safe and sound,’ I thought, then something caught my eye.

 Something was moving through the dust beneath the brush along the edge of the road, and crawling from beneath a line of bushes, was Fred.
-He hadn’t become a casualty of war after all, but was in need of some water.
+He hadn’t become a casualty of war, but was in need of some water.

 Suddenly I heard my humans voice.

 ‘Rocky.
 What are you doing out here?’ she asked and picked me up.
-‘Oh my sweet boy.
+‘Oh, my sweet boy.
 Mamma’s lil boy.
 I bet you missed your breakfast—and lunch?
-Oh you poor, poor baby.
+You poor, poor baby.
 Now, mamma needs to ask the gentlemen something, then we can get you fed.
 What do you think about that?’

 ‘Frank?’
 I called, but he didn’t hear me.
 ‘Young Frank?’